 What is canyoning in Cebu?

-The best companies for canyoning in Cebu?
+What are the best companies for canyoning in Cebu?

 Is Canyoning in Cebu safe?